rackerlabs/docs-rackspace-federation/doc/common/common-end.rst

 license to patents, trademarks, copyrights, or other intellectual property.

-Rackspace®, **Fanatical Support**\®, Fanatical Experience™, and other Rackspace marks are either registered service marks or service marks of Rackspace US, Inc. in the United States and other countries.
+Rackspace®, **Fanatical Support**\®, Fanatical Experience™, Fanatical Experience™, and other Rackspace marks are either registered service marks or service marks of Rackspace US, Inc. in the United States and other countries.

 Third-party trademarks and trade names appearing in this document are